edwardhas/gusd-project/gusd_project/mitmproxy/README.txt

 	mitmproxy --version

-This is not needed:
+ALTERNATIVE, RUN IF THE FIRST WAY DID NOT WORK (Not recommended because the .exe requires UI installation, it does not work with powershell "/S" silent argument):

 Invoke-WebRequest -Uri "https://downloads.mitmproxy.org/11.1.0/mitmproxy-11.1.0-windows-x86_64-installer.exe" -OutFile "C:\path\to\save\mitmproxy-installer.exe"

-Then execute it

-Start-Process -FilePath "C:\path\to\mitmproxy-installer.exe" -ArgumentList "/S" -NoNewWindow -Wait
+Then execute it (the installer automatically adds mitmproxy to the PATH env) Start-Process -FilePath "C:\path\to\mitmproxy-installer.exe" -ArgumentList "/S" -NoNewWindow -Wait